White Fang (2018 film)

-White Fang (Croc-Blanc) is a 2018 French-Luxembourgish computer-animated film directed by Alexandre Espigares.
-Based on the 1906 book of the same name by Jack London, the film features the voices of Nick Offerman, Rashida Jones, Paul Giamatti, and Eddie Spears as natives of Alaska who, at different times, come to know White Fang, a free spirited and at times violent wolfdog who eventually bonds with Offerman's character, a gentle master named Weedon Scott.
+White Fang (Croc-Blanc) is a 2018 animated film directed by Alexandre Espigares.
+Based on the 1906 book White Fang by Jack London, the film features the voices of Nick Offerman, Rashida Jones, Paul Giamatti, and Eddie Spears as natives of Alaska who, at different times, come to know White Fang, a free spirited and at times violent wolfdog who eventually bonds with Offerman's character, a gentle master named Weedon Scott.
 The film also features Dave Boat, Daniel Hagen, and Stephen Kramer Glickman in the original English version, and Virginie Efira, Raphaël Personnaz, and Dominique Pinon in the French dub.

 The film premiered at Sundance Film Festival in January 2018.
-After a limited theatrical run in France and the United States, Netflix acquired the film and released it later that year, on July 6, 2018.
+After a limited theatrical run in France and the United States, Netflix acquired the film and released it later that year, on 6 July 2018.
 The film received positive reviews from critics and audiences.
 During its theatrical run, White Fang grossed $7.8 million worldwide.

 Plot

-A young wolfdog pup gets separated from his mother, Kiche, and embarks on a journey of self discovery.
-He is given the name White Fang by a tribe of Native Americans, who enlist him as a sled-pulling dog.
-After he is unable to pull sleds anymore, he is sold to a Native American man, who loses him in a gambling bet to Beauty Smith, a cruel master who forces White Fang into dogfighting.
-He is saved by Marshall Weedon Scott, who bonds with him before eventually setting him free.
+White Fang, a wolfdog, is mauled during a dog fight.
+Town marshal Weedon Scott tries to interfere, but White Fang's owner, Beauty Smith, sneaks behind him and knocks him out with his cane.
+When the police search for Smith, they can't find him.

+In a flashback, White Fang lives with his mother, another wolfdog.
+While searching for a shelter, they get attacked by a lynx.
+White Fang's mother successfully kills the predator, but not without injury.
+While Scott camps for the night after escaping a pack of wolves with Hank, another Marshall, and Jim Hall, a criminal being transported to prison, White Fang and his mother head to their campground to search for food.
+Hank notices the pair and attempts to shoot White Fang's mother to put her down due to her injured leg.
+Scott stops Hank from killing White Fang's mother and instead gives White Fang a piece of salmon, saying that he might be able to return the favour in the future.
+White Fang and Kiche then end up encountering the pack of wolves Weedon encountered.
+Kiche then throws the salmon towards the pack to distract them, giving her and White Fang a chance to escape.

+While searching for food the following morning, White Fang and his mother come across an Indigenous camp.
+When a man named Three Eagles attempts to kill White Fang's mother, Grey Beaver, another man recognizes her as Kiche, his old sled dog.
+Three Eagles leaves Kiche to Grey Beaver, who decides to train her to become a sled dog again.
+Later, Hank comes to the camp area to tell the Indigenous people that their land is currently on sale due to a recent gold strike, and Grey Beaver resolves to buy back the land by selling beaver pelt mittens in Fort Yukon.